yusufozturk/plural/README.md

     -d, --daemon       Run in daemon mode
-    -c=, --config=     Set configuration path, default path is /opt/plural/conf
+    -c=, --config=     Set configuration path, default path is /opt/plural/conf -o=, --output=     Output JSON file in a directory specified

-    No flags / arguments will do a one-time run and produce a JSON blob in the current path of the binary
+    No flags / arguments will do a one-time run and produce a JSON file in the current path of the binary

 ## Configuration